DucManhPhan/DucManhPhan.github.io/_post_preparation/cloud/aws/vpc/2024-01-13-how-to-configure-a-vpc-by-using-cloudformation.md

 ---
 layout: post
-title: How to configure a VPC in AWS
+title: How to configure a VPC by AWS Management Console
 bigimg: /img/image-header/yourself.jpeg
 tags: [AWS, VPC]
 ---